krishna426426/Module-4-Ansible/README.md

 The Ansible configuration file stores the default configs used by all Playbooks.

 Step 2.
-On the Windows host, open **Sublime Text 3** from the Start menu, create a new file and enter the following into the window:
+On the desktop, open **Sublime Text 3** from the Start menu, create a new file and enter the following into the window:

 <img src="imgs/sublimeimg.png" style="zoom:30%;" />